We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

 Under Arizona law, it is mandatory for employers to carry workers’ compensation insurance for their employees.
 Employers without workers’ comp insurance may be guilty of a Class 6 felony.

-By law, Arizona businesses are required to carry workers' comp insurance if they have any employees.
 Workers’ comp is mandatory regardless of the number of workers, whether they are part-time, full-time, minors, illegal immigration status or family members.

 The few exceptions to this include: